Improving Acoustic Scene Classification with City Features: Proposed Method

 \subsection{Classifying Acoustic Scenes using City Features}

-The first stage in the City2Scene framework is to train a city classification model, which consists of a city encoder and a city classifier.
-The city encoder is used to process the input acoustic feature $x \in\mathbb{R}^{F\times T}$, outputting a feature embedding that encapsulates city-specific information.
-The feature is then passed through a city classifier, usually a fully connected (FC) layer, followed by a softmax function $\delta(\cdot)$, to predict the city class probabilities.
+The first stage in the City2Scene framework is to train a city classification model, which consists of a city feature extractor and a city classifier.
+The city feature extractor $f_c(\cdot)$ is used to process the input acoustic feature $x \in\mathbb{R}^{F\times T}$, outputting a feature embedding that encapsulates city-specific information.
+The feature is then passed through a city classifier $h_c(\cdot)$, usually a fully connected (FC) layer, followed by a softmax function $\delta(\cdot)$, to predict the city class probabilities.
 The training process minimizes the city classification loss $\mathcal{L}_{\mathrm{city}}$, defined as:

 where $\mathcal{L}_{\mathrm{CE}}$ is the cross-entropy loss, $z_c$ represents the logits of city classes, and $y_c$ is the ground truth city label.